Wildcat banking: Free banking in Michigan

 The term "wildcat banking" arose in reference to the Michigan banking boom of the late 1830s.
 Promptly upon becoming a state in 1837, Michigan passed the General Banking Act, which allowed any group of landowners to organize a bank by raising at least $50,000 capital stock and depositing notes on real estate with the government as security for their bank notes.
 This law was unprecedented in a country where legislatures normally chartered each bank with a separate act.
 Although it was a regulated system in theory, the commissioners appointed to regulate the banks lacked the resources to do so effectively.
 A total of 49 banks were established, a surprising number given the capital requirement, and in time several were found to have cheated the law by watering their stock with phony contributions or passing cash from one bank to another ahead of the visiting commissioners.

 The banks issued currency notes that could be redeemed in specie only at rural locations, assuming cash was on hand.
 Commissioner Alpheus Felch recalled that one bank's "cash reserves" consisted of boxes of nails and glass topped with silver coins.
 Anyone who received the notes had to discount them according to their expected redemption value.
 According to a contemporary newspaper report:

 Michigan money is thus classed—First quality, Red Dog; second quality, Wild Cat; third quality, Catamount.
 Of the best quality, it is said, it takes five pecks to make a bushel.

 In response to these abuses, Michigan suspended new charters under the act.
 It attempted to create a single closely regulated state bank modeled on the neighboring Bank of Indiana, but was unable to raise the necessary capital.
-States continued to experiment with banking regulation in the absence of a federal policy, while Arkansas and Iowa prohibited banks entirely.
+States continued to experiment with banking regulation in the absence of a federal policy; Arkansas amended its constitution in 1846 to prohibit the establishment of banks, while Iowa outlawed banks until that restriction was changed in 1857.